-Measure - ID C6 Title Promote Sustainable Cooling and Using of Natural Refrigerants Sector Cross-Sector Timeline 2020-2027 Implementing Ministry of Environment (MoEnv), Royal Scientific Society (RSS), Jordan Standards and Agency Metrology Organization (JSMO) Stakeholders Ministry of Industry and Trade (MIT), Ministry of Energy and Mineral Resources (MEMR), Involved Jordan Chamber of Industry (JCI), Ministry of Finance (MoF), Customs Department, Research T & Academia, Jordan Standards and Metrology Organization (JSMO).
+Measure - ID C6 Title Promote Sustainable Cooling and Using of Natural Refrigerants Sector Cross-Sector Timeline 2020-2027 Implementing Agency Ministry of Environment (MoEnv), Royal Scientific Society (RSS), United Nations Development Program (UNDP Jordan) Stakeholders Involved Ministry of Industry and Trade (MIT), Ministry of Energy and Mineral Resources (MEMR), Jordan Chamber of Industry (JCI), Ministry of Finance (MoF), Customs Department, Research & Academia, Jordan Standards and Metrology Organization (JSMO).
 Target Group Residential refrigeration and air conditioning and commercial refrigeration sectors.
-Upscale the deployment of sustainable cooling technologies in the Jordanian market Provedes a selected to the deployment of the Kingling Output Deployment of the King Promote accelerated technological change and early implementation of the Kigali Objective Amendment to the Montreal Protocol and the Paris Agreement.
-Reduce cooling demand in the refrigeration and air conditioning sectors and introduce energy efficient technologies using natural refrigerants Jordan's energy consumption has steadily increased across all sectors.
+Objective Upscale the deployment of sustainable cooling technologies in the Jordanian market Promote accelerated technological change and early implementation of the Kigali Amendment to the Montreal Protocol and the Paris Agreement.
+Reduce cooling demand in the refrigeration and air conditioning sectors and introduce energy efficient technologies using natural refrigerants Description Jordan's energy consumption has steadily increased across all sectors.
 There are approximately 1113 cooling degree days in Jordan a year.
 More than 60% of energy consumed in households is used for heating and cooling, and the residential sector is the single largest electricity consumer in Jordan.
 Cool Up's policy work strengthens the institutional capacity to monitor and regulate the refrigeration and air conditioning market and leads to the accelerated implementation of the Kigali Amendment, it also provides technical assistance on developing overarching national strategies such as national cooling action plans or roadmaps.
 Jordan is developing minimum energy performance standards and is expected to release a series of technical labelling regulations in line with European Union standards.
-It has not yet developed a National Cooling Plan, though it is currently working to develop a cooling strategy for the Description air conditioning sector.
+It has not yet developed a National Cooling Plan, though it is currently working to develop a cooling strategy for the air conditioning sector.
 The overall market for cooling continues to grow due to increasing economic development, population, and rising temperatures.
 Jordan has strong local refrigeration and air conditioning manufacturing sectors.
 All refrigerants for domestic use are imported.
 Natural refrigerants are available in Jordan though their uptake has been limited.
-Thus, the project focuses on building awareness and trust by developing country-specific technology catalogues and deploying demonstration projects to showcase the economic, social, and environmental , , , benefits of sustainable cooling.
-The project focuses also on supporting financial institutes in leveraging existing financial models or developing new ones that can support the cooling market and improve access Marana to finance for sustainable cooling technologies.
-Measure Cost Not available Funding available through sool Lip Project which is part of IVI Source of Funding Cost / Energy Saved Funding available through cool Up Project which is part of IKI Not applicable Monitoring and Progress of the sub measures.
-Quantification of Impact 1 Togress of the sub filedsures.
+Thus, the project focuses on building awareness and trust by developing country-specific technology catalogues and deploying demonstration projects to showcase the economic, social, and environmental benefits of sustainable cooling.
+The project focuses also on supporting financial institutes in leveraging existing financial models or developing new ones that can support the cooling market and improve access to finance for sustainable cooling technologies.
+Measure Cost Not available Source of Funding Funding available through cool Up Project which is part of IKI Cost / Energy Saved Not applicable Monitoring and Quantification of Impact Progress of the sub measures.